Brand development that increases sales velocity, guaranteed.

 What’s a freelancer?

-Freelancers work on their own, independent of a company.
+Freelancers work on their own, independent of a company, and often work from home.
 Jobs are sourced and completed remotely through freelancing websites or contest design sites like 99design.
+For those seeking flexibility and autonomy, work from home jobs as a freelancer provide an ideal solution to balance professional and personal life and for some, enhance their creative abilities.
 Freelancers usually work on a contract basis and communicate directly with the marketing team or small business owner.

 The key thing to note here is that freelancers are lone wolves—they work all on their own without the input of other designers, managers, or quality control experts.